-The 2022 Formula 1 not only brought us brand new cars, but it also saw the debut of Naomi Schiff on Sky Sports F1 in a new role as presenter, but some people may be asking… who is Naomi Schiff?
+The 2022 Formula 1 not only brought us brand new cars, but it also saw the debut of Naomi Schiff on Sky Sports F1 in a new role as pundit, but some people may be asking… who is Naomi Schiff?

-Naomi Schiff was present at the 2022 Bahrain GP and as well as analysing the practice, the qualifying and the race, she also sat down with Lewis Hamilton for an exclusive interview, and will also present a new show on Sky Sports F1’s YouTube channel – Any Driven Monday – alongside Matt Baker.
+Naomi Schiff was present at the 2022 Bahrain GP and as well as analysing the practice, the qualifying and the race, she also sat down with Lewis Hamilton for an exclusive interview, and also presented a new show on Sky Sports F1’s YouTube channel – Any Driven Monday – alongside Matt Baker.

 Before the F1 season began, Naomi Schiff helped Mercedes launch their 2022 F1 car, and will now be a fixture of Sky’s Formula 1 coverage in 2022.

 “I’m delighted to welcome Naomi to our Sky Sports F1 team,” Billy McGinty, Director of Sky Sports F1 said.

 “I’ve watched Naomi’s career with interest, I’m excited she’ll be contributing to our coverage and co-hosting our new YouTube show Any Driven Monday.

 “Every year we strive to push the boundaries of broadcasting, whether that’s technology and innovation or multi-dimensional storytelling and this year will be no exception.

 “We are seeing growth in motorsport fans year on year and it’s our role as the exclusive home of Formula 1 to continue to challenge ourselves and deliver the best coverage for our audiences, and 2021 was an exceptional season for the sport and we look forward to more excitement and drama in 2022.”